-In a sweeping attempt to curb pedestrian injuries and deaths on Market Street, SFMTA announced that private vehicles won’t be allowed on the road starting January 29th.
+In a sweeping attempt to curb pedestrian injuries and deaths on Market Street, SFMTA announced that private (non-taxi) vehicles won’t be allowed on the road starting January 29th.

 A Market Street, sans vehicles, has been a talking point for some years, leading to the Better Market Street project, which aims to do just that: Fix the troubled downtown thoroughfare.
 We've reported on the project's evolution prior, but, as the SF Examiner broke the news yesterday, the City of San Francisco announced this week that spans of Market Street will be (mostly) car-free before January comes to an end.

 Moving SF - Car-Free Market Street starts January 29https://t.co/c3LdCSP446— SFMTA (@sfmta_muni) December 31, 2019

 Though automobiles will still be allowed to cross Market Street, most vehicles won't be allowed to travel in the eastbound lanes between 10th Street and Main Street, and westbound between Steuart Street and Van Ness Avenue.